saeed0x1/edgy-cli/README.md

 # edgy-cli

 This is the command line version of <a href="https://github.com/zerodayrat/Edgy-API">Edgy API</a>.
-As developers we don't have that much time to open websites look for jokes. so now you can enjoy random jokes and light up your mood right from your terminal.
+As developers we don't have much time to open websites and look for jokes. so now you can enjoy random jokes and light up your mood right from your terminal.

 # Installation